-The study of the different cases has shown thatconcerning the situations of working conditions regulated in a collective agreement once the latter has expired, recourse is made to legal institutions regulating individual autonomy, combined with the regulation of the relation between sources of Labour Law.
-In the absence of explicit rules governing the situation after the expiration of a collective agreement, or as an aid to interpretation, contract law is used as a form of protection of the weakest part of the employment relationship.
-And in those cases, where the law regulates the question specifically, similar solutions are adopted.
-This is to be put in contrast with the fact that, in principle, the existence of Labour Law finds its roots in the necessity to intervene in those same rules governing individual autonomy.
-However, what might seem a contradiction is easily resolved by taking into account the main purpose of Labour Law, its protective function, which legitimates the use of institution that does not belong directly to its normative corpus.
-It also shows that Labour Law is not a system which is totally autonomous from contract law.
-Most continental civil codes, for example, proclaim the principle of subsidiarity of the application of civil law rules compared to other branches of law.
-In this sense, as a general obervation, in the context of “de-regulative” reforms of labour laws, one should not forget that the norms of contractual law play an important role in the regulation of general contract law theory, to be read within the principle of protection which constituted the genetics of the employment contract.
+This examination of different cases in several Member States has shown that, when dealing with employment conditions regulated in a collective agreement following the expiration of that agreement, recourse is made to legal institutions that regulate individual autonomy and the relations between sources of labour law.
+In the absence of explicit rules governing the situation after the expiration of a collective agreement, or as an aid to interpretation, contract law is used as a form of protection of the weakest party in the employment relationship.
+In cases where the law regulates this matter specifically, similar solutions are adopted.
+This is in contrast to the fact that, in principle, labour law is rooted in the need to intervene in those same rules governing individual autonomy.
+However, what might seem a contradiction is easily resolved by taking into account the main purpose of labour law -- its protective function -- which legitimises the use of institutions that do not belong directly to its normative corpus.
+It also shows that labour law is not a system that is totally autonomous from contract law.
+Most continental European civil codes, for example, proclaim the principle of subsidiarity of the application of civil law rules compared to other branches of law.
+In this sense, as a general observation, in the context of 'de-regulative' reforms of labour laws, one should not forget that the norms of contractual law play an important role in the regulation of general contract law theory, to be read within the principle of protection that constitutes the genetics of the employment contract.

-Also, all systems have found a balance between the protection of the worker and the necessity not to hamper the outcome of the processes developing within the sphere of collective autonomy.
-In continental Europe, on of the guarantees of those outcomes is the normative character of the collective agreement, which also reinforces the latter as an instrument of governance, in line with the function of Labour Law as a system permitting the integration of the conflict and the transformation of regulatory outcomes.
-That normativity can also be read as an expression of the prevalence of collective autonomy above individual autonomy, with nuances between the systems, which can be explained by the greater degree with which conditions more favourable for the worker are protected, or, in other words, a greater protection of individual workers, not only against the employer directly, but also indirectly through collective autonomy.
-As such, the different theories of incorporation orcontractualisation in application of civil law rules, or specific laws, despite the fears of those contrary to them, have never diverted the logic behind the normativity of collective agreement.
+Further, all of the systems examined in this study have found a balance between protecting employees and the need to avoid hampering the outcome of processes within the sphere of collective autonomy.
+In continental Europe, one of the guarantees of those outcomes is the normative character of the collective agreement, which also reinforces the collective agreement as an instrument of governance.
+This is in line with the function of labour law as a system permitting the integration of conflict and the transformation of regulatory outcomes.
+This normativity can also be read as an expression of the prevalence of collective autonomy above individual autonomy, with nuances between systems in different Member States.
+This can be explained by the greater degree with which conditions that are more favourable for the employee are protected; or, in other words, by a greater protection of individual employees -- not just from the employer directly, but also indirectly through collective autonomy.
+As such, the different theories of incorporation or contractualisation in application of civil law rules, or specific laws, have never diverted from the logic behind the normativity of collective agreements, despite the concerns of those who oppose them.